The high end Art Market, the auction houses and the end of the bubble.

 It is about time to check for the Art Market Outlook for 2009, the best available information is to find on the Internet and from Art Magazines, Auction Houses like Christie's and Sotheby's and from resources elsewhere in the Art World.
 However, the Art Market is keeping up appearances and a clearer picture will emerge in the next three months.

-The financial industry and banks have through the years usually been very generous with grants and gifts to museuns and the Arts in general, and due to the crisis a lot of those grants
+The financial industry and banks have through the years usually been very generous with grants and gifts to museuns and the Arts in general, and due to the crisis a lot of those grants have been reduced or ended.

 In the middle part of the market, Artists, dealers and galleries are beginning to feel the pinch of a shrinking market.